mrunal0504/student-service/README.md

 Press Enter to navigate to the specified URL,the pgAdmin login page should appear.

-Enter your user Id and password in the respective fields.
+Enter your user Id : user@domain.com and password : SuperSecret in the respective fields.

 Click on the "Login" button or press Enter.